 - What is the timeline and when will I know if our proposal has been accepted?

-Accepted proposals that will be financially supported can go ahead with the detailed planning of the workshop (such as reaching out to teachers, to find participants, refining the budget and creating the workshop schedule).
+Accepted proposals that will be financially supported can go ahead with the detailed planning of the workshop (such as reaching out to teachers, finding participants, refining the budget, and creating the workshop schedule).

-Refined budget and logistics plan submission deadline: 30 July 2022 (for accepted proposals) You will also need to reach out to teachers in July/August 2022 so they can sign up: the workshop should be scheduled in the second half of 2022.
-In case this is not possible and you plan to host the workshop in early 2023 please let us know in the application form.
+Refined budget and logistics plan submission deadline: 30 June 2023 (for accepted proposals) You will also need to reach out to teachers in June/July 2023 so they can sign up: the workshop should be scheduled in the second half of 2023.
+In case this is not possible and you plan to host the workshop in early 2024 (Q1) please let us know in the application form.

 - English is not my native language.
 Could I get some support?
 My English is not good.
 What should I do?

 Absolutely!
-Don’t worry, we encourage that the workshop is taught in your local language.
+Don’t worry, we encourage the workshop to be taught in your local language.
 As for the application, we are here to support you.
 We only ask for short texts to answer the questions and we recommend the use of free translators such as deepl.com.
-Please contact us should you have any issues with regards to language and translation (but please do so well in advance, at least two weeks before the deadline).
-By the way, most of us from the OAE offices are not native English speakers either.
+Please contact us should you have any issues with regard to language and translation (but please do so well in advance, at least two weeks before the deadline).

 - Where does the workshop have to take place?

 That is up to you to decide, depending on the aim of your workshop.
 You may organize the workshop in the city where you are located, or target a specific remote location.
-However, we ask that the workshop takes place in a safe and secure environment for all participants including minorities, and abide by the IAU/OAE code of conduct found here.
-In addition, the workshop must obey local COVID-19 protocols at the time of the workshop (number of participants of meetings, the wearing of masks and similar).
+However, we ask that the workshop takes place in a safe and secure environment for all participants including minorities, and abide by the IAU/OAE code of conduct found here: https://www.iau.org/news/announcements/detail/ann20013/.
+In addition, the workshop must obey local COVID-19 protocols at the time of the workshop (number of participants in meetings, the wearing of masks, and similar).

 - How detailed does the budget have to be?